Catwashere/xx3dsfml/README.md

 - 4 key: Increments the scaling.
 4x is the maximum.
 - 5 key: Rotates the window 90 degrees counterclockwise.
 - 6 key: Rotates the window 90 degrees clockwise.
+- 7 key: Decrements volume.
+0 is the minimum.
+- 8 key: Increments volume.
+100 is the maximum and the default.

-When you are in 2 window mode you should input Keys on top Screen
+==When you are in 2 window mode you need to input keys on top screen==

 #### Notes